monolyth-php/cliff/README.md

 ### Defining short-hand flags
-The default for any flag is to also define a short-hand version with its first letter in uppercase, e.g. a flag `--password` will also be available as `-P`.
+The default for any flag is to also define a short-hand version with its first letter in lowercase, e.g. a flag `--password` will also be available as `-p`.
 For complicated commands with many arguments, this may give conflicts. `cliff` will ignore any duplicate shorthand flags, so e.g. if your command class specifies both the `file` and `format` properties, only `-f` for `---file` will be available as a shorthand.

-To specify the short-hand version you want, you may annotate the property:
+To explicitly specify the short-hand version you want, you may annotate the
+property:

 ```php
 <?php